PrasiddhaPoudyal/C/README.md

     1. Write a program find to addition, subtraction, multiplication and division of two numbers entered by the user.
     2. Write a program to calculate the surface area of cube.
 [Hint area=6l2]
-    3. Write a Program to calculate the area and circumference of the circle.
+    3. Write a program to calculate the area and circumference of the circle.
     4. The length and breadth are input through the keyboard.
 Write a program to calculate the area and perimeter of the rectangle.
     5. Write a program to divide one integer by another integer and find the quotient and remainder.
     6. Write a program to convert entered number of seconds into hours, minutes and seconds.